cosmos/ibc/spec/app/ics-101-interchain-swap-s16/README.md

 - `Permissionless`: no need to whitelist connections, modules, or denominations.
 Individual implementations may have their own permissioning scheme, however the protocol must not require permissioning from a trusted party to be secure.
 - `Decentralization`: all parameters are managed on chain.
 Does not require any central authority or entity to function.
 Also does not require a single blockchain, acting as a hub, to function.
 - `Gaurantee of Exchange`: no occurence of a user receiving tokens without the equivalent promised exchange.
-- `Swap Fees`: supports the collection of fees which are distributed to liquidity providers.
+- `Swap Fees`: supports the collection of fees which are distributed to liquidity providers and acts as incentive for participation.
-- `Weighted Pools`: supports the configuration of pool weights so users can choose their levels of exposure between the tokens.
-Spot price of tokens are defined entirely by the weights and balances of the token pair, which are further explain in the [balancer docs](https://dev.balancer.fi/resources/pool-math/weighted-math#spot-price)
+- `Weighted Pools`: allows the configuration of pool weights so users can choose their levels of exposure between the tokens.
+Spot price of tokens are defined entirely by the weights and balances of the token pair, which are further explain in the [balancer docs].(https://dev.balancer.fi/resources/pool-math/weighted-math#spot-price)

 ## Technical Specification